getodk/javarosa/dag.md

 #### b - A repeat instance is created

 A new repeat instance can be created under two circumstances:
-- When a user is asked to create a new repeat and they answer yes.
+- When a user is asked to create a new repeat, and they answer yes.
 This is driven by `FormEntryController.newRepeat(...)`.
-- When the form has to satisfy a certain number of repeat instances determined by a `jr:count` expression e.g. when jumping to the controller jumps to the index of such a group.
+- When the form has to satisfy a certain number of repeat instances determined by a `jr:count` expression e.g., when jumping to the controller jumps to the index of such a group.
 This is driven by `FormEntryModel.createModelIfNecessary`.

-In both cases, `FormDef.createNewRepeat(...)` is eventually called and a chain of triggerable evaluations is triggered on the new node that's added to the main instance.
+In both cases, `FormDef.createNewRepeat(...)` is eventually called, and a chain of triggerable evaluations is triggered on the new node that's added to the main instance.

 **Set of evaluated triggerables**:
 - First phase (value change), those triggered by the repeat group's reference